 At first breathing in this way (to pressurise the air) can cause dizziness because to breathe in this fashion is not a normal function of the body.
 By expelling the air in a fast stream we are in effect causing the oxygen in the blood to be depleted and hence the feeling of dizziness can in some cases be alarming.
 I have even experienced students becoming so light headed they almost pass out (faint).
 This tends to be a passing phase until the body gets used to the lack of oxygen going to the brain, not everyone is affected in this way – it depends entirely on one’s physical make – up.

 Breathing in everyday life is a natural function we do not normally have to think about.
 This pressurising of the air does not feel comfortable at first and takes a bit of getting used to.
 The way we deliver the air into the clarinet is very fast and in fine downward jet.
 There is no comparison to normal breathing – and it must be practised to master this technique.

 The combination of good air delivery, a well balanced reed and an economical mouthpiece that delivers every facet of the tonal spectrum and clean, clear articulation in all registers is the ultimate goal.
 An efficient ligature to hold the reed firmly flat on the mouthpiece is essential.

 For more advice – see some excerpts of my book in “Products” and if you need to upgrade from a student to professional quality mouthpiece please contact me direct and take a look at the mouthpiece page.

-Those of you with poor embouchures may benefit from buying my book and getting more advice from a respected pedagogue / teacher.
+Those of you with poor embouchures may benefit from buying my book Instant Help for Playing and Teaching the Clarinet or Tom Ridenour’s Educator’s Guide to the clarinet – or why not both?
+There is no substitute for hands on advice so getting more advice from a respected pedagogue / teacher is also strongly advised.
 I hope this article has been of help to those of you who need to learn more about the embouchure.
 Thanks for visiting.